Handwritten (The Gaslight Anthem album): Recording

 On October 14, 2011, the Gaslight Anthem announced that their last show before going into the studio to record their new album would be on December 9 at the Asbury Park Convention Hall.

 On January 12, 2012, the band announced via their Twitter feed that they would be recording the following week in Nashville.
 Recording took place at Blackbird Studios, Nashville.
 On February 17, 2012, they announced that recording of original songs for the album had been completed and they would soon be recording b-sides and covers.
 It was announced on February 22, 2012, via the band's Twitter feed that their fourth album would be titled Handwritten.

 The band announced on their official Facebook page on April 26, 2012, that the album's lead single would be "45", and it would be receive its worldwide premiere as Zane Lowe's Hottest Record in the World on BBC Radio 1 on April 30.

 On April 30, 2012, the band announced that the album would be released July 23, 2012, in the UK and July 24 in the US.

 Critical reception

 Handwritten received mostly positive reviews from music critics.
-At Metacritic, which assigns a "weighted average" rating out of 100 from selected independent ratings and reviews from mainstream critics, the album received a Metascore of 71/100, based on 31 reviews, indicating "generally favorable reviews."
+At Metacritic, which assigns a "weighted average" rating out of 100 from selected independent ratings and reviews from mainstream critics, the album received a Metascore of 71/100, based on 31 reviews, indicating "generally favorable reviews".

-The New Jersey Devils use the song "Howl" as their goal song.

 Commercial performance

 Handwritten debuted at No. 3 on the US Billboard 200 chart, selling 40,000 copies in its first week of release.
 It remains the band's highest positioned album on the Billboard 200 chart and best sales week to date.

+During the 2015–16 season, the New Jersey Devils began using "Howl" as the team's goal song.
+On February 17, 2024, the Devils played the Philadelphia Flyers at MetLife Stadium.
+Before the game, it was announced that The Gaslight Anthem would perform "Howl" live every time the Devils scored, in a game the Devils went on to win 6–3.